Pan-STARRS Pixel Analysis : Source Detection and Characterization: Introduction

-\citet[][Paper II]{magnier2017c} describes how the various data processing stages are organised and implemented in the Imaging Processing Pipeline (IPP), including details of the the processing database which is a critical element in the IPP infrastructure .
+\citet[][Paper II]{magnier2017.datasystem} describe how the various data processing stages are organized and implemented in the Imaging Processing Pipeline (IPP), including details of the the processing database which is a critical element in the IPP infrastructure .

-\citet[][Paper III]{waters2017} describes the details of the pixel processing algorithms, including detrending, warping, and adding (to create stacked images) and subtracting (to create difference images) and resulting image products and their properties.
+\citet[][Paper III]{waters2017} describe the details of the pixel processing algorithms, including detrending, warping, and adding (to create stacked images) and subtracting (to create difference images) and resulting image products and their properties.

-\citet[][Paper V]{magnier2017b} describes the final calibration process, and the resulting photometric and astrometric quality.
+\citet[][Paper V]{magnier2017.calibration} describe the final calibration process, and the resulting photometric and astrometric quality.

-\citet[][Paper VI]{flewelling2017} describes the details of the resulting catalog data and its organization in the Pan-STARRS database. \citet[][Paper VII]{huber2017} describes the Medium Deep Survey in detail, including the unique issues and data products specific to that survey.
-The Medium Deep Survey is not part of Data Release 1.
-(DR1)
+\citet[][Paper VI]{flewelling2017} describe the details of the resulting catalog data and its organization in the Pan-STARRS database.

+\citet[][Paper VII]{huber2017} describe the Medium Deep Survey in detail, including the unique issues and data products specific to that survey.
+The Medium Deep Survey is not part of Data Releases 1 or 2 and will be made available in a future data release.